 Omit the dried fruit and zest and add 30 gram of cacao powder at stage 6 of the method.

 Do you like this recipe?
-Let me know, or post a question in the comments below.
+Let me know, or post a question in the comments below or rate the recipe.